zoraviel/CSS-assignment-3/README.md

 4. The graphic at the top of the page (in the `header`) becomes unreadable at a small size, so it makes sense to *hide it.*  **HINT:** Use the *display* property to hide something.

+5. There should be no need to change `font-size` or `line-height` for any grid item in the media query.

+6. **Do not include any lines in the media query that are not needed.** For example, you are not changing any background color.
+Therefore, no `background` property should appear anywhere in the media query.

 In Chrome, you will test your page for different device sizes using the Developer Tools (View menu > Developer > Developer Tools). **YOU ARE supposed to use CHROME.**

 ## Commit and push

-When everything is finished, save both files, commit and push (or publish) to GitHub.
+When everything is finished, save both files, commit and push (or publish, the first time you publish the branch) to GitHub.
 Be sure to stay in your *gh-pages* branch for all steps.
 DO NOT forget to publish/push your repo after you have carefully checked your work!

 ## Check the rubric and submit in Canvas